-After having my chord progressions and melodies sketched in Hookpad, I quickly discovered that creating a total production around it couldn’t have been more simple.
+After having my chord progressions and melodies sketched in Hookpad, I quickly discovered that creating a total production around it couldn’t have been simpler.

 When I clicked the “Band” icon at the top of the page, it opened a window that allowed me to select a virtual instrument based on genre and band templates.
 I then picked different parts of the musical arrangement and chose between different playing styles and sounds.

 The virtual instruments sound more like a demo than a polished production.
-Still, it’s more than enough if I wanted to communicate my musical vision to other players for a proper recording.
+Still, it’s more than enough if I want to communicate my musical vision to other players for a proper recording.

-As a songwriter who primarily writes on acoustic guitar, I often use standard cowboy chords, barre chords, and not much else.
+As a songwriter who primarily writes on acoustic guitar, I often use standard cowboy chords, barre chords, and nothing else.

 Hookpad makes using advanced chord voicing easy.
 I loved the ability to break out of my shell and experiment with chords I wouldn’t usually use.